NESCLiC/spreadsheets-socsci-update/_episodes/00-intro.md

 {: .challenge}

-### Using Spreadsheets for Data Entry and Cleaning
+## Using Spreadsheets for Data Entry and Cleaning

-However, there are circumstances where you might want to use a spreadsheet program to produce “quick and dirty” calculations or figures, and some of these features can be used in data cleaning, prior to importation into a statistical analysis program.
+There are circumstances where you might want to use a spreadsheet program to produce “quick and dirty” calculations or figures, and some of these features can be used in data cleaning, prior to importation into a statistical analysis program.
 We will show you how to use some features of